svviz/svviz/docs/install.rst

 If that command gives a permissions error, you can try adding ``sudo`` to the beginnning of the command in order to run the command as super-user (often required for a system-wide installation).
 If you get an error that ``pip`` is missing, assuming python is already installed, you can run ``sudo easy_install pip`` and then run the above command (see `here <https://pip.pypa.io/en/latest/installing.html>`_ for more info on installing pip).

+To install directly from source (warning: bleeding edge! may contain bugs!), use this command:

+``pip install -U git+git://github.com/svviz/svviz.git``

 ``svviz`` requires several python packages in order to run properly.
 During a normal installation, these packages should be installed automatically:

 - `flask <http://flask.pocoo.org>`_